From Mice to Trains: Amortized Bayesian Inference on Graph Data: Experiments

 \subsubsection{Results}

 Figure \ref{fig:toy_results} summarizes the experimental results.
 For better visualization, the three parameters $\pi_{AA}, \pi_{BB}$, and $\pi_{AB}$ are presented together in the first row labeled $\pi$.
-Table \ref{tab:toy_results} in Appendix \ref{ap:toy_example} gives additional insights about the results, such as the value of the training loss at the final-epoch and the number of trainable parameters for each summary architecture.
+Table \ref{tab:toy_results} in Appendix \ref{ap:toy_example} provides additional details on the results, including the final training loss and the number of trainable parameters for each summary network architecture.
+Table \ref{tab:runtime} in the same appendix reports training times across different dataset sizes, and Figure \ref{fig:toy_recovery_vary_data} illustrates how dataset size affects model performance.

 The $\pi$ parameters, which represent the base edge probabilities between $A$ and $B$ nodes, are easy to recover: almost all models achieve recovery scores above 0.8.
 The triadic-closure parameter $\lambda$ shows broadly comparable recovery across the Deep Sets, Graph Transformer and Set Transformer architectures.
 In contrast, the Graph Convolutional Network --- particularly with the simpler aggregation layers --- fails to achieve satisfactory parameter recovery for both $\pi=\{\pi_{AA},\pi_{BB},\pi_{AB}\}$ and $\lambda$.
 The other three architectures recover the parameters adequately across all aggregation layers.
 Posterior contraction follows a similar pattern, with the Graph Convolutional Network performing worse than Deep Sets, the Graph Transformer, and the Set Transformer; the Set Transformer achieves the strongest posterior contraction throughout.